retextjs/retext-readability/readme.md

 ###### `options.age`

-`number`, default: `16` — Target age group.
+Target age group (`number`, default: `16`).
 Note that the different algorithms provide varying results, so your milage may vary with people actually that age.  :wink:

 ###### `options.threshold`

-`number`, default: `4 / 7` — By default, 4 out of the 7 algorithms need
-to agree that a sentence is higher than the target age and whether it should be warned about.
-This can be modified by passing in a new threshold.
+Number of algorithms that need to agree (`number`, default: `4 / 7`) By default, 4 out of the 7 algorithms need to agree that a sentence is hard to read for the target age, in which case it’s warned about.

 ###### `options.minWords`

-`number`, default: `5` — Minimum number of words a sentence should have when warning.
+Minimum number of words a sentence should have when warning (`number`, default:
+`5`).
 Most algorithms are designed to take a large sample of sentences to detect the body’s reading level.
-This plug-in, however, works on a per-sentence basis.
-This makes the results quite skewered when said sentence has, for example, a few long words or some unknown ones.
+This plugin works on a per-sentence basis and that makes the results quite skewered when a short sentence has a few long words or some unknown ones.

 ## Related